Ace the Campus Life: Shopping For The College Dorm Room

 Charging headboard (Phone charging is always a thing)

-Set of bed risers or loft (maximizes space)
+Set of bed risers option 1 or bed risers option 2 or loft (maximizes space)

 Reserve a loft kit from your housing portal (optional)